Tina Kinirons - Interview Coach

 Picture

-When answering a competency-based question at the interview, use sentences that start with “I”, not “We”.
+When answering a competency-based question at the job interview, use sentences with “I”, not “We”.
 Having selected your example of your previous work experience that demonstrates the competency, make sure that your answer is very clear about what you did.
 You may well have led a team or been part of a team, but now is not the time to use the word “we”.
+Using the word "I" will help you to do that.

 Good interviewers won't let you away with using "we" and will prompt you to keep your answers to what you did and your unique contribution.
 However, time is being wasted when we have to do this with a candidate, time you could have been earning more marks.
 You need to be clear about what you did versus what others did to achieve the outcome in your answers.
 Ambiguity about this will impact your scores negatively.